laravel/lumen-docs/providers.md

 Service providers are the central place of all Lumen application bootstrapping.
 Your own application, as well as all of Lumen's core services are bootstrapped via service providers.

 But, what do we mean by "bootstrapped"?
-In general, we mean **registering** things, including registering service container bindings, event listeners, filters, and even routes.
+In general, we mean **registering** things, including registering service container bindings and event listeners.
 Service providers are the central place to configure your application.

 If you open the `bootstrap/app.php` file included with Laravel, you will see a call to `$app->register()`.
 You may add additional calls to this method to register additional service providers.